 WORKING PAPERS - New Jersey General Employment Child Labor Laws prohibit anyone under age 16 from working more than 3 hours in a school day.
 A student over age 16 may work 8 hours a day or 40 hours per week.
 Parents are advised to closely supervise the work demands employers put on students.
 It is often difficult for a student to keep up with homework and study for tests if the student works more than two or three hours a night.
-Working papers are processed in the Guidance Office, and can be found here.
+Working papers can be obtained http://myworkingpapers.nj.gov/